TERMS & CONDITIONS

 Any student enrolled in a course is expected to behave in an appropriate manner and to show respect for fellow students.
 Any student who disrupts a class will be asked to leave the course.

-REQUEST FOR COURSE FEE REFUND – ALL LEVELS (J-S)
+REQUEST FOR COURSE FEE REFUND – INTRODUCTORY COURSE

-- If a student attends 5 or more session during the term, then a full term’s fees are payable.
+- If a student attends 5 or more weeks, then the full cost of the course is charged.

 CONCESSION & STUDENT FEES